 Onboarding new partners quickly and efficiently is an important ability that portrays your company as a business with which they can build a strong partnership.
 Using a robust data integration tool can help you interact with your key partners faster than your competitors.

 Astera Centerprise is an end-to-end data integration platform that provides a complete toolset to extract, transform, and integrate partner data through automation.
 With native connectivity to popular data sources and process orchestration capabilities, it enables businesses to build repeatable, customized partner onboarding processes in a matter of hours through its easy-to-use, powerful drag-and-drop environment.
-As a result, your company can easily tackle onboarding challenges, accelerate time-to-insights, and get higher return on investment (ROI).
+As a result, your company can easily tackle onboarding challenges, accelerate time-to-insights, and get a higher return on investment (ROI).